 PVC, such as the brand name Azek, is a cellular vinyl material that’s used in the building industry because it is more durable than wood because it doesn’t expand and contract as easily as wood does.
 If you’ll be in your home for a long time, splicing in PVC to the trim on your home is likely worth the extra expense.
-To clarify, we don’t have to replace ALL of your trim with PVC, we can simply splice in PVC on rotted wood boards so the vulnerable areas don’t rot in the future.
+To clarify, we don’t have to replace ALL of your trim with PVC, we can simply splice in PVC on rotted wood boards so the vulnerable areas (like the boards near the ground) don’t rot in the future.

-Once painted, PVC looks nearly identical to wood, so it won’t change the look of your home at all.
-Some companies even make historically accurate profiles of old antique wood trim now that we can use to keep your antique home authentic-looking, but updated with modern materials
+Once painted, PVC looks nearly identical to wood so that it won’t change the look of your home at all.
+Some companies even make historically accurate profiles of old antique wood trim now that we can use to keep your antique home authentic-looking but updated with modern materials

-If you won’t be living your home for very long and aren’t concerned with longevity, we can use less-expensive wood to replace the rotted boards on your home to save money.
+If you won’t live in your home for long and aren’t concerned with longevity, we can use less-expensive wood to replace the rotted boards on your home to save money.

 Exterior Carpentry Project Before & After